Logo

 On October 9,2006, the Washington Post quoted co-chairman James Baker as saying "our commission believes that there are alternatives between the stated alternatives, the ones that are out there in the political debate, of 'stay the course' and 'cut and run'".

-James Baker voted for Donald Trump in the 2016 election, and said prior to the 2020 election that he would do so again.
+James Baker voted for Donald Trump in the 2016 election and did so again in the 2020 election.

 James Baker later gave informal advice to Trump during his 2016 presidential campaign and suggested the appointment of Rex Tillerson as Secretary of State.